How To Win Your Wife Back After Hurting Her

 Step 8: Rebuild Emotional and Physical Intimacy (Slowly)

 Trust and emotional safety must come first.
 Don’t mistake physical closeness for emotional healing.
+Sometimes, the exact opposite approach—prioritizing emotional safety before physical intimacy—can be far more effective in rebuilding trust.

 Instead: